Home » Blog Posts » How to Travel with Carry on Only: Packing Tips and Tricks to Avoid Extra Fees!

 Set a Vacation Clothing Allowance

-Destinations, seasons and holiday types vary of course for each trip. ย But weโ€™ve happily travelled with 10kg hand baggage allowance and no fees โ€˜suitcaseโ€™ to many places from Italy, Road Trip In Montenegro & Albania, Iceland, twice to Greece each time between 5-7 days.
-More recently, we did a 10 day trip to St Lucia with cabin luggage only.
+Destinations, seasons and holiday types vary of course for each trip.
+But we’ve happily travelled with 10kg hand baggage allowance and no fees ‘suitcase’ to many places from:

-Using packing cubes, my 10kg case for a 7 day trip to Crete Greece contained:
+Using packing cubes, my 10kg case for a 7 day trip to Crete, Greece contained:

 • beach skirts; beach shoes (x3)